dondi/GRNsight/database/expression-database/README.md

 python3 loader.py --all | psql postgresql://localhost/postgres
 ```

-This runs every loading step and poplulate all data into database.
+This runs every loading step and populates all data into the database.

 2. Load only specific components

-You can load individual sections using falgs:
+You can load individual sections using flags:

 | Option    | Description                           |
 | --------- | ------------------------------------- |